Robert Balling

-Robert C. Balling, Jr. is a professor of geography at Arizona State University, and the former director of its Office of Climatology.
+Robert C. Balling, Jr. is an American climatologist.
+He is a professor of geography at Arizona State University, and the former director of its Office of Climatology.
 His research interests include climatology, global climate change, and geographic information systems.
 Balling has declared himself one of the scientists who oppose the consensus on global warming, arguing in a 2009 book that anthropogenic global warming "is indeed real, but relatively modest", and maintaining that there is a publication bias in the scientific literature.

 Education and career

-Balling was born and raised in Uniontown, Pennsylvania, and moved to Springfield, Ohio in 1970 to attend Wittenberg University.
+Balling was born and raised in Uniontown, Pennsylvania, and moved to Springfield, Ohio, in 1970 to attend Wittenberg University.
 Balling gained bachelor's and master's degrees in geography in 1974 (Wittenberg University, BA) and 1975 (Bowling Green State University, MA), before gaining his PhD in geography from the University of Oklahoma in 1979.
-He was assistant professor at the University of Nebraska (1979–1984), before joining the Office of Climatology at Arizona State University.
+He was assistant professor at the University of Nebraska–Lincoln (1979–1984), before joining the Office of Climatology at Arizona State University.
 He gained tenure there in 1987, and served as the director of the Office of Climatology until 2004.